Aripander08/tennis_game/README.md

 ## Known bugs
+- When first boucne is within same side of court it should register as out which it does not yet
 - button icons do not 'unfocus' after clicking
 - SFX button doesn't work
 - Game Restart just causes the sfx to layer on top of each other -- disabled for now